erroronline1/qualitymanagement/timetables/readme.md

 these are microsoft office documents with some vba-macro code implemented

-**unfortunately the excel-functions and sheet-code-names are german only for me having no access to an english environment. you have to translate them to your language if necessary. marking and counting weekends has to be set up changing the values of "sa" and "so" in formulas and conditional formatting**
+**unfortunately the excel-functions and sheet-code-names are german only for me having no access to an english environment. you have to translate them to your language if necessary, take account of modules as well. marking and counting weekends has to be set up changing the values of "sa" and "so" in formulas and conditional formatting**

 ## there might be better solutions
 if you have efficient electronic supported methods for time tracking of the employees or no need to track working time at all, please carry on!

 ## i come from worse
-until the end of 2019 we kept track of work time on paper. every employee wrote down starting and ending time as well as breaks, had to calculate everthing at the end of the month and supervisors had to keep track of umpteen sheets, recalculate these and make sure all employees came for the work hours they are paid for. keeping track of their own timetables meant infinite paper copies of past sheets. and in the end it was all about trust. and possible misuse.
+until the end of 2019 we kept track of work time on paper. every employee wrote down starting and ending time as well as breaks, had to calculate everthing at the end of the month and supervisors had to keep track of umpteen sheets, recalculate these and make sure all employees came for the work hours they were paid for. keeping track of their own timetables meant infinite paper copies of past sheets. and in the end it was all about trust. and possible misuse.

 ## welcome to the 21st century
 this is where automation might be beneficial. having to [use a hammer as a screwdriver](https://github.com/erroronline1/qualitymanagement#use-case) i decided for excel and did a neat excel timetable. as these are accessible through the assistant as well all sheets are accessible by all employees. this rose some concerns about the risk of manipulation by the hr so there was a additional security layer implemented.